ryanlessing/SegmentCutouts/README.md

 # SegmentCutouts
-A Jupyter notebook that generates cutouts given a segmentation image.
+A Jupyter notebook that generates colorized cutouts of astronomical data given a segmentation image.